-Steven Mnuchin set for committee vote on Treasury nomination
+Dems boycott vote for Treasury pick Mnuchin

-A Senate committee is expected to send Treasury secretary nominee Steven Mnuchin one step closer to confirmation Tuesday.
+Senate Democrats are boycotting a committee vote on Treasury secretary nominee Steven Mnuchin.

-The Senate Finance Committee meets at 10 a.m.
-ET to consider Mnuchin's nomination.
-Lawmakers are also set to weigh in on Tom Price, President Trump's pick to lead the Department of Health and Human Services.
+Democrats on the Senate Finance Committee didn't show up Tuesday morning for votes on Mnuchin and Tom Price, President Trump's pick to lead the Department of Health and Human Services.

-Mnuchin, a former Goldman Sachs banker and Hollywood movie producer, would still need to be confirmed by the full Senate.

-The committee vote had been scheduled Monday night.
-Democrats delayed it so they could attend a candlelight vigil protesting Trump's ban on travel from seven Muslim-majority countries.
+The vote on whether to advance Mnuchin to the full Senate for confirmation had already been rescheduled once.
+Democrats delayed a Monday night vote so they could attend a candlelight vigil protesting Trump's ban on travel from seven Muslim-majority countries.

+Senator Orrin Hatch of Utah, the Republican chairman of the finance committee, said he was "really disappointed" in the Democrats.

+Mnuchin, a former Goldman Sachs banker and Hollywood movie producer, would still need to be confirmed by the full Senate if the committee approves him.

 At a hearing Jan.
 19, Democrats challenged Mnuchin about his leadership of the bank OneWest, which has been accused of aggressive foreclosures and discriminating against minority borrowers.